Playing in the Band

 "Playing in the Band" is a song by the Grateful Dead.
 The lyrics were written by Robert Hunter and rhythm guitarist Bob Weir composed the music, with some assistance from percussionist Mickey Hart.
 The song first emerged in embryonic form on the self-titled 1971 live album Grateful Dead.
-It then appeared in a more polished form on Ace, Bob Weir's first solo album (which included every Grateful Dead member except Ron "Pigpen" McKernan and Mickey Hart).
+It then appeared in a more polished form on Ace, Weir's first solo album (which included every Grateful Dead member except Hart and Ron "Pigpen" McKernan).